Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 3/1/2022 (Day 37)

+- More kata today!
+Also went back to ExpenseTracker, a Node project from last year to double-check the color accessibility and fix a few lingering bugs.
+Wrapped up the day with a great #100Devs class on freelancing!

+## 2/28/2022 (Day 36)

+- More kata today!

 ## 2/25/2022 (Day 35)

 - Completed 15 more kata today - under 100 8kyus left!